-MODEL OIL TYPE

-2-TEC SDI BOMBARDIER FORMULA XP-S II 1
+MODEL OIL TYPE 2-TEC SDI BOMBARDIER FORMULA XP-S II 1

-All Others BOMBARDIER FORMULA XP-S II synthetic injection oil OR BOMBARDIER injection oil 2 3

-- 1 CAUTION: The BOMBARDIER Formula XP-S II oil is specially formulated and tested for the severe requirements of these engines.
+1 CAUTION: The BOMBARDIER Formula XP-S II oil is specially formulated and tested for the severe requirements of these engines.
 Use of any other brand two-stroke oil may void the limited warranty.
 Use only BOMBARDIER FORMULA XP-S II oil.
 There is no known equivalent on the market for the moment.
-If a high quality equivalent were available, it could be used. - 2 If BOMBARDIER injection oil is not available, API TC high-quality low ash two-stroke injection oil may be used. - BOMBARDIER FORMULA XP-S II synthetic injection oil and BOMBARDIER injection oil are compatible, they can be mixed together.
+If a high quality equivalent were available, it could be used.